itsbvk/khadiravana-belagavi/README.md

 ### Hi there 👋

+I am Khadiravana (mostly addressed by the name BVK), and I am currently ann Undergraduate Researcher at IIITH's CVIT lab.
+I work on the problem of OCR for manuscript documents.

 <!--
 **khadiravana-belagavi/khadiravana-belagavi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.